Chichinghsu/chichinghsu.github.io/README.md

-# This webpage display the data obtained from Nike run.
+# This webpage display my articles on medium.